 But I am done apologizing for extremist obscenities, because these extremist acts are not occurring in my name, and I have absolutely nothing to do with them.

-I have been scrutinized in over 80 flights in the last fourteen years.
+I have been scrutinized on over eighty flights in the last fourteen years.
 I try to take it in stride, because I don’t want to die at the hands of these stupid terrorists any more than the next person.
 None of us do.
 But I continue to feel violated about what Islamist extremists have done to the implications of my presence on every street, every flight, every city.

 What level of daily humiliation do Muslims face?
 People like my family and friends who pray five times a day, or who practice pacifism because it is part of their moral compass?

 My father was denied the right to see me walk down the aisle to receive my graduation diploma from college as a result of systematic abuse.
 The US government conducted secondary checkups on him, stating that my father’s common Muslim name is similar to someone in the Al-Qaeda network.
 No number of requests to expedite the process of investigation saw fruition.
 My father paid for my education in a prestigious US institution.
 Yet he was refused the right to celebrate with me.
 He was granted a five-year multiple-entry American visa the day after I graduated college, even though he had held several American visas prior to this one.